piever/LabMeeting260219/markdown.md

 ---

-# Adding neural data to a table: ShiftedArrays
+# Computing aligned summary statistics

 ShiftedArrays also provides utility function to reduce the data: